Colour & TypographyModern Graphic Design

 Best Use Cases for Sans-Serif Fonts

-On the other hand, when should designers go sans serif?
+On the other hand, when should designers opt for sans-serif fonts?
 Here are some top use cases:

 Digital Interfaces

 Clean and straightforward sans-serif fonts shine on screens.
 Crisp San serifs clarify small text and help users quickly scan digital interfaces.
-They excel for:
+They excel in:

 If the digital experience involves lengthy reading, serifs can sustain attention.
-But sans-serifs accommodate users dipping in and out.
+But sans-serif fonts accommodate users dipping in and out.

 Modern and Minimalist Branding

-Flat and minimalist aesthetics are hot in visual branding.
+Flat and minimalist aesthetics are currently in high demand in visual branding.
 Sans-serif logos and fonts complement this pared-back style.
 They work for:

 Visual Impact for Headers

-Sans-serif headlines make the words leap off the page.
+Sans-serif headlines make the words stand out.
 They provide pops of contrast from the serif body copy.

 Best Fonts to Compare Sans-Serif vs Serif Styles

 Still on the fence between Sans-serif vs Serif?
-Looking at popular fonts in each style will crystallise the differences.
+Examining popular fonts in each style will help crystallise the differences.

 Serif Fonts